mdowais-39/Pet-Classification/README.txt

 📈 Usage

+Open the Notebook:
-Open the Notebook:Open Pet_classifier.ipynb in Jupyter Notebook.
+Open Pet_classifier.ipynb in Jupyter Notebook.

+Run the Cells:
-Run the Cells:Execute the cells sequentially to:
+Execute the cells sequentially to:

 Import necessary libraries (numpy, pandas, matplotlib, etc.).
 Load and preprocess the image dataset from the ./images directory.